kassu11/floorplanner/README.md

 If you would like to go more into detail about the projects code structure, there are plenty of [UML graphs](https://github.com/kassu11/floorplanner/tree/main/UML-graphs) about the inner workings of the program.

+For more detailed information on how each method works, here is a link to the [Javadoc](https://users.metropolia.fi/~aaposs/javadoc/) that was created for this project.

 ### Shortcuts keys

 A short list of all the default shortcut keys that the application supports.